 Microsoft: Surface Windows 8 Pro launching on Feb.
-9, pricing starts at $899 for 64GB modelAlex Wagner - Deputy Managing Editor, News Desk
+9, pricing starts at $899 for 64GB modelAlex Wagner - Editorial Director of News and Content

 Microsoft has let loose a whole mess of Surface news this morning, including specific retail availability information for its Surface Windows 8 Pro model.
 The Redmond firm today revealed that the Intel Core i5-powered Surface Windows 8 Pro will launch on Feb.
 9 (a tad later than its previous estimate) at Microsoft's retail stores and its Surface website as well as Best Buy and Staples locations.
 The Surface Windows 8 Pro will be available in either with 64GB of storage for $899 or 128GB of memory for $999, and both versions will include a Surface pen stylus.

 The Surface Windows 8 Pro differs from its Surface Windows RT sibling in that while the RT model can only run apps from the Windows Store, the Windows 8 Pro unit runs straight up Windows 8 (as the name implies) and can also run Windows 7 desktop apps.
 The Surface Windows 8 Pro features a 10.6-inch 1920x1080 touchscreen and a camera on its face, along with a second camera around back.
 Buried inside its VaporMg casing is an Intel Core i5 processor, 4GB RAM, 64GB or 128GB storage, USB 3.0 port and a microSDXC card slot.